diegopedrazas96/angularrxjsexample/commit.md

-update firebase libraries on 4/27/2017
+update and deploy firebase function for code.angularjs.org on 2/2/2017